JuliaAstro/PulsarSearch.jl/docs/src/index.md

 # psrsearch

-`psrsearch` is a set of tools for analysing (mostly X-ray) pulsar data and looking for pulsations.
+`psrsearch` is a set of tools for (X-ray) pulsar searches.

 VERY EARLY DRAFT.
-Mostly for educational purposes only
+Mostly for educational purposes

 ```@index